scikit-hep/uproot5/docs-sphinx/index.rst

     pip install uproot

-Just be sure to pass ``library="np"`` to any function that returns arrays to specify that you want NumPy arrays, rather than Awkward arrays.
-Other array libraries include `Pandas <https://pandas.pydata.org/>`__ and `CuPy <https://cupy.dev/>`__, which, like Awkward, would need to be explicitly installed.
+Just be sure to pass ``library="np"`` to any function that returns arrays to specify that you want NumPy arrays, rather than Awkward Arrays.
+Other array libraries include `Pandas <https://pandas.pydata.org/>`__ and `CuPy <https://cupy.dev/>`__, which, like Awkward Array, would need to be explicitly installed.

 Documentation
 =============